practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 <br/>

-Another issue with the GForth documentation is this: how valid are academic papers written in the 90ies still for a modern version of _gforth_?
+Another issue with the Gforth documentation is this: how valid are academic papers written in the 90ies still for a modern version of _gforth_?
 They are still listed as part of the official documentation: https://gforth.org/manual/Engine.html#Engine

 <br/>